SemanticMediaWiki/SummaryCards/README.md

 );
 ```

-When using `SMW_NS_PROPERTY`, settings should be added after the `enableSemantics`
+If the setting includes reference to `SMW_NS_PROPERTY` then it should be added after
-to ensure the NS is registered.
+the `enableSemantics` in order for namespaces to be registered appropriately.

 The [template][temp] document contains some simple examples on how to create dynamic
 content summaries.

 ### Links

-Summary Cards tries is best to only allow legitimate links (external as well as
+Summary Cards uses some ruleset to match only legitimate links (external as well as
-interwiki links are generally disabled) to display cards, yet it can happen that
+interwiki links are generally disabled) for preparing a summary display, yet it
-to rule set has missed a certain link type.
+can happen that the set has missed a certain link type and if possible needs adjustment.

+Summary cards on the `SMW_NS_PROPERTY` namespace are only displayed when no
+other highlighter (e.g. from SMW core) is available to avoid competing tooltips.

 ### Cache